 - The curriculum, having recently undergone a review, is well-organised and imaginative, providing effective learning opportunities for all pupils, including those with SEN. It promotes positive behaviour and safety, and the experiences contribute well to the children's achievement and to their moral, spiritual and cultural development. - When planning and teaching the National Curriculum, all teachers set suitable learning challenges, respond to pupils' diverse learning needs and overcome potential barriers to learning and assessment. - All pupils have the opportunity to experience success in learning and achieve as high a standard as possible.
-Teachers plan suitable learning for pupils who have attainments significantly above or below the expected key stage levels - We believe in: - setting high expectations and provide opportunities for all to achieve - taking specific action to create effective learning environments, secure pupils' motivation and concentration, provide equality of opportunity, use appropriate assessment and set targets for learning. - having due regard to our duties under the Single Equality Act of 2010 - For pupils with particular learning and assessment requirements, teachers support individuals and groups to enable them to participate fully in curriculum and assessment activities.
+Teachers plan suitable learning for pupils who have attainments significantly above or below the expected key stage levels - We believe in: - setting high expectations and provide opportunities for all to achieve - taking specific action to create effective learning environments, secure pupils' motivation and concentration, provide equality of opportunity, use appropriate assessment and set targets for learning. - For pupils with particular learning and assessment requirements, teachers support individuals and groups to enable them to participate fully in curriculum and assessment activities.

 - The Children and Families Act 2014 places a duty on our school to support children with medical conditions (supporting pupils with medical conditions April 2014). - We have individual healthcare plans for children with medical conditions.
-Where children also have SEN we co-ordinate their SEN needs with their healthcare plans.
+Where children also have SEN we co-ordinate their SEN needs with their healthcare plans. - •